ErikOSorensen/mmkariv/README.md

 - Alexander W. Cappelen
 - Shachar Kariv
-- Erik Ø. Sørensen (contactperson for code and data)
+- Erik Ø. Sørensen (contactperson for code and data, erik.sorensen@nhh.no)
 - Bertil Tungodden

 **Abstract**: We test the touchstones of economic rationality---utility